 On the east end, the line had to cross through the most difficult terrain in the state, often requiring following and crossing the Root River, as well as following valleys and hills.
 However, once past Spring Valley, the grading would become much easier.

 By 1878, the line was extended from Winnebago to Flandreau, South Dakota, an additional 138 miles.

 The following year, the line would reach into Sioux Falls.
 At the same time, in 1880, the Southern Minnesota Railroad would be purchased by the Chicago, Milwaukee & St. Paul Railway.

-By 1913, with a Pacific Extension under construction, the railroad changed its name to the Chicago, Milwaukee St. Paul & Pacific Railway (Milwaukee Road).
+The railroad changed its name to the Chicago, Milwaukee St. Paul & Pacific Railway in 1928.

 The Milwaukee Road was often times a poor railroad, and this accelerated its demise.

 A major 100 mile section would be abandoned in 1980 from La Crescent to Ramsey, where it met another Milwaukee Road Mainline.

 In addition, the portion west of Jackson to Sioux Falls would be abandoned the same year.

 While typical abandonments include property either sitting with the railroad, or being reverted to landowners, this segment was different.